AOBTenn/InStalling-and-Configuring-On-Premises-Active-Directory-within-Microsoft-Azure-VMs-Part-2/README.md

 Now we must configure Client-1 by joining it to the domain/ forest.
 This is done by changing Client-1's private ip address to the private ip address of Dc-1 and configure Client-1's remote destop settings to allow any of the generated employees to be able to lod into Client-1.
 This step was completed in Preparing-Active-Directory-Environment-within-Azure-VMs-Part2 https://github.com/AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part2.git.

 Now to adjust the remote desktop setteing's first log into Client-1 with the username first created in part one of this project.
+Then click the start botton, go to system, and under the system settings go to "About".
+Next in the right corner of the "About"  window click "Rename this PC (advanced)."
+In the pop-up window under "Computer Name" click the "Change" botton.